Varun487/InterviewPrep/README.md

     - Short Selling -> Amit Kumar
     - Reminices of a stock operator -> Edwin lefevre
     - Breaking into wall street training -> Basic package
-    - Book heard on the street by timothy falconcrack
     - Implementing derivatives models
     - Statistical analysis of financial data in python